Sections of this article

 . . . were highly sought after by European royalty, and he received commissions from notable figures such as Marie Antoinette.
 The image below shows a recent tourbillon:

 In England, watchmaking also flourished during the 17th and 18th centuries.
-London became a significant center for watchmakers, and renowned craftsmen like Thomas Tompion and John Harrison, who’s improvements in accuracy were revolutionary at the time, made substantial contributions to the field.
+London became a significant centre for watchmakers, and renowned craftsmen like Thomas Tompion and John Harrison, who’s improvements in accuracy were revolutionary at the time, made substantial contributions to the field.
 Tompion, often referred to as the “Father of English Watchmaking,” was a highly skilled clock and watchmaker who crafted exquisite timepieces for the British aristocracy.
 His work laid the foundation for the development of precision timekeeping:

 As the 19th century dawned, the industrial revolution brought about significant advancements in watchmaking technology.
 Mass production techniques allowed for the production of more affordable watches, making timepieces accessible to a broader range of people.
 This era witnessed the establishment of several enduring watch brands.